OISF/suricata/doc/userguide/output/eve/eve-json-output.rst

       # Enable for multi-threaded eve.json output; output files are amended
       # with an identifier, e.g., eve.9.json.
 Default: off
       #threaded: off
+      # Control for calls to flush file contents:
+      # - 0 Flush after each write
+      # - <byte-count> Flush periodically.
+Track bytes written; when bytes
+      #   written is equal to or greater, flush file contents.
+The next
+      #   flush occurs when the bytes written meets or exceeds this value.
+      #flush-threshold: 0
       #prefix: "@cee: " # prefix to prepend to each log entry
       # the following are valid when type: syslog above
       #identity: "suricata"